 Bake for 1 hour, until golden brown, prosciutto crispy and eggs have set.
 You can test doneness by piercing the centre of the strata with a knife.
 If it comes out clean, it’s good to go.
 If there is raw egg on the knife, allow to cook an additional 10 minutes.
 I find that the melted cheese can give an appearance of rawness, so the knife test is the best way to measure if the strata is ready.

-Helpful Tools to Make a Breakfast Strata
+Shop the Tools to Make a Breakfast Strata

 Below are affiliate links to products that will assist you in making our strata recipe.
 If you purchase an item through the links, Chef Sous Chef Inc. will receive a small commission, at no additional cost to you.